 For many Americans, a trip to the Dominican Republic is one thing above all else: a vacation with sandy beaches and plenty of sunshine.
 But don't lay your beach towel down too soon - this archipelago has so much more to offer.

 With its beautiful beaches and crystal clear sea, the DR is one of the most popular destinations in the Caribbean.
-Coupled with the tropical climate and year-round warm temperatures, the Dominican Republic is a perfect destination for a package holiday.
+Coupled with the tropical climate and year-round warm temperatures, the Dominican Republic is a perfect destination for a beach vacation.
 The northern zone around the city of Puerto Plata will thrill adventurous travelers.
 On the beaches of Playa Dorada or Playa Cofresi, a constant cooling breeze blows, creating ideal surfing conditions.
 The Samana peninsula in the east feels like paradise.
-The landscape is characterized by the beautiful sandy beaches, the mangrove forests, and colorful coral.
+The landscape is characterized by beautiful sandy beaches, mangrove forests, and colorful coral.

-The Dominican Republic is an island nation in the Caribbean with over 1,500 kilometers of sandy beaches and several high mountains in the interior.
+The Dominican Republic is an island nation in the Caribbean with over 900 miles of sandy beaches and several high mountains in the interior.

-The "República Dominicana" comes in at about 50,000 square kilometers.
-Of the 10 million inhabitants, 3 million live in the capital, Santo Domingo, which is the most populous city in the West Indies.
+In the "República Dominicana", of the 10 million inhabitants, 3 million live in the capital, Santo Domingo, which is the most populous city in the West Indies.

 The Dominican Republic lies between the Atlantic and the Caribbean, the east of the island of Hispaniola.
 The state of Haiti is in the western part of the island.

 Exciting destinations can be found along the length of the coast.
 However, almost 80 percent of all tourists end up in Punta Cana at the easternmost tip of the island.
 This is not surprising given the high number of dreamy beaches and luxurious hotels.
 But take a chance to explore other areas, listed below: